Jill of all Trades

 “We figure that, by doing events like this and allowing young ladies to pick a course in high school that will allow them to at least try the skilled trades, then eventually they might come to post-secondary or they’ll go into an apprenticeship program,” explains Brenda Gilmore, program manager for the school of trades & apprenticeship at Conestoga.

-“One of the reasons why there are so few women joining the industry is that there’s a lack of role models,” says Bryk.
+“One of the reasons why there are so few women joining the industry is that there’s a lack of role models,” Bryk says.
 “Its important to show young women that this is a viable option for them.”